shred/acme4j/src/doc/docs/migration.md

 This document will help you migrate your code to the latest _acme4j_ version.

-## Migration to Version 3.6.0
+## Migration to Version 4.0.0

+- Removed all methods that were marked as deprecated.
 - _acme4j_ requires JRE 17 or higher now.
 - In order to keep the API consistent, the static method `Dns01Challenge.toRRName()` is replaced with a class method `Dns01Challenge.getRRName()`.
-The static method is marked as deprecated, but is still functional.
+So all you have to do is to invoke `challenge.getRRName()` instead of `Dns01Challenge.toRRName()`.

 ## Migration to Version 3.5.0